StephenUtama/GameCentre/Phase2/README.md

 to successfully exclude classes.
 Finally right-click on "fall2018.csc2017" and select "Run Tests in fall2018.csc2017 with Coverage"

 ## Classes to exclude
-Under SlidingTiles: CustomAdapter, DownloadingActivity, GameActivity, GestureDetectGridView, SlidingTilesComplexityActivity, SlidingTilesFileSaverModel, SlidingTilesScoreBoardActivity, StartingActivity.
+For slidingtiles: CustomAdapter, DownloadingActivity, GameActivity, GestureDetectGridView, SlidingTilesComplexityActivity, SlidingTilesFileSaverModel, SlidingTilesScoreBoardActivity, StartingActivity.

+For pong: PongFileSaverModel, PongGameActivity, PongGameInfo, PongGameScoreBoards, PongScoreBoardActivity PongStartingActivity, PongSurfaceView, SerializableRectF

+For coldwar: ColdWarMainActivity, ColdWarMenu, ColdWarSaverModel, ColdWarScoreBoardActivity, GuestPiecesSelectionActivity, ImageAdapterGridView, PiecesSelectionActivity, UserPiecesSelection Activity

 ## Some Details for GameCenter and SlidingTiles.
 Most of the things we have implemented are straight forward to test.